Thermodynamics-informed neural networks for physically realistic mixed reality: Methodology

-To ensure traslational invariance of the learned model, the position variables of the system $\bs{q}_i$, are assigned to the edge feature vector $\bs{e}_{ij}$ so the edge features represent relative distances ($\bs{q}_{ij}=\bs{q}_i-\bs{q}_j$) between nodes.
-The rest of the state variables are assigned to the node feature vector $\bs{v}_{i}$, while the external forces are included in a vector $\bs{f}_i$.
-In this work, no global feature vector was used.
+To ensure translational invariance of the learned model, the position variables of the system $\bs{q}_i$, are assigned to the edge feature vector $\bs{e}_{ij}\in \mathbb{R}^{F_e}$ so the edge features represent relative distances ($\bs{q}_{ij}=\bs{q}_i-\bs{q}_j$) between nodes.
+The rest of the state variables are assigned to the node feature vector $\bs{v}_{i}\in \mathbb{R}^{F_v}$, while the external forces are included in a vector $\bs{f}_i\in \mathbb{R}^{F_f}$.
 We employ an encode-process-decode scheme \cite{battaglia2018relational}, built upon multilayer perceptrons (MLPs) shared between all the nodes and edges of the graph.

 We use this architecture to learn the GENERIC structure of the evolution in time of the variables governing the virtual system \cite{ottinger1997dynamics, grmela1997dynamics}.
 It consists on splitting the system into a conservative and dissipative contribution.
-The conservative dynamics are defined using an energy potential $E$ and a symplectic Poisson matrix $\bs{L}$, which recover the canonical Hamiltonian formalism, whereas the dissipative dynamics are described by the entropy potential $S$ and the dissipative or friction matrix $\bs{M}$, which accounts for the non-reversible dynamics.
+The conservative dynamics are defined using an energy potential $E$ and a symplectic Poisson matrix $\bs{L}$, which recover the Hamiltonian formalism, whereas the dissipative dynamics are described by the entropy potential $S$ and the dissipative or friction matrix $\bs{M}$, which accounts for the non-reversible dynamics.
 The time evolution of the state variables of the system $\bs{z}$ is described by the following equation

 By enforcing the so called degeneracy conditions $\bs{L}\nabla S=\bs{M}\nabla E=\bs{0}$ together with the algebraic properties of the $\bs{L}$ (skew-symmetric) and $\bs{M}$ (symmetric and positive semidefinite) matrices we ensure the energy conservation and the entropy inequality.
 Thus, we guarantee the thermodynamical consistency of the predictions.
+The neural network learns the parametrization of the Poisson and friction operators in lower triangular matrices, $\boldsymbol{l}$ and $\boldsymbol{m}$ respectively, and the energy and entropy potentials, $E$ and $S$.
+The GENERIC operators are then assembled as $\boldsymbol{L}=\boldsymbol{l}-\boldsymbol{l}^\top$ and $\boldsymbol{M}=\boldsymbol{m}\boldsymbol{m}^\top$, which enforces the skew-symmetry and positive semi-definiteness of the operators respectively.
 A scheme of the algorithm is presented in \myfigref{fig:tignn}.

 We assume our virtual solids to be viscous-hyperelastic, so that the state variables for the proper description of their evolution in terms of the GENERIC formalism are the position $\bs{q}$, velocity $\bs{v}$ and the stress tensor $\bs{\sigma}$,